BACK TO INDEX

 Articles in journal or book chapters

 1. J.L.
 Gevertz, H.V.
 Jain, I. Kareva, K.P.
 Wilkie, J. Brown, Y.P.
 Huang, E.D.
 Sontag, V. Vinogradov, and M. Davies.
-Delaying cancer progression by integrating toxicity constraints in a model of adaptive therapy.
-2025.
-Note: Submitted.Keyword(s): toxicity, adaptive anti-cancer therapy, virtual populations, cancer treatment resistance, mathematical model, mathematical oncology.
+Delaying cancer progression by integrating toxicity constraints in a model of adaptive therapy. npj Systems Biology and Applications, 2025.
+Note: Under re-revision.Keyword(s): toxicity, adaptive anti-cancer therapy, virtual populations, therapy resistance, drug resistance, mathematical model, mathematical oncology.

 Abstract: